apostrophecms/docs/docs/reference/module-api/module-overview.md

 ### `batchOperations`

-Piece types can offer batch operations (actions editors can take on many selected pieces at once) via the `batchOperations` cascade object property.
+Page and piece types can offer batch operations (actions editors can take on many selected documents at once) via the `batchOperations` cascade object property.
 Apostrophe has `archive` and `restore` (from the archive) batch operations by default, for example.
-New batch operations are added to a series of buttons in the piece type manager modal.
+New batch operations are added to a series of buttons in the respective manager modal.
+The `batchOperations` configuration object contains properties of `add` and `order`, which is either provided directly, or via a function that takes `self` and `options` and returns the object.

 #### `add`

 The `add` property is an object or function returning an object containing batch operation configurations.
-Each operation is a configuration object. **The operation's key must match an API route defined in `apiRoutes`.** For example, the core `archive` batch operation uses the piece type module's `archive` API route.
+Each operation is a configuration object. **The operation's key must match an API route defined in `apiRoutes`.** For example, the core piece `archive` batch operation uses the piece type module's `archive` API route.

 Each batch operation configuration should include the following properties: